 Articulation Agreements between RCTC and area high schools provide students the ability to earn full or partial credit toward career and technical programs for specific courses taken at the high school.

-The Sophomore Honors Programs allows a high school sophomore to take an advanced course in a particular subject area in which the student has already exhausted all offerings at the high school.
-For an example, an advanced math course, an advanced computer science course, an advanced technical course, or some other advanced course unavailable at the high school and not available through Sophomore PSEO.
+The Sophomore Honors Program allows a high school sophomore to take an advanced course in a particular subject area in which the student has already exhausted all offerings at the high school.
+For example, an advanced math course, an advanced computer science course, an advanced technical course, or some other advanced course unavailable at the high school and not available through Sophomore PSEO.

 The Early/Middle College Program at RCTC allows students who are currently enrolled in a partnered Alternative Learning Center the opportunity to earn college credit towards a high school diploma and an Associate’s degree.